.

 The biggest sign your cat needs a professional groom is thick, dense mats that feel like hard lumps against their skin.

-Other indicators include a dull, greasy coat, thick spiky fur, dandruff, or discoloration, especially around the eyes and ears.
+Other indicators include a dull, greasy coat, thick spiky fur, dandruff, excessive shedding or discoloration, especially around the eyes and ears.

 They may also struggle to keep their bottom area clean, leading to unpleasant odors.